-Medical Seminar Reserve is to underpin and secure the long-term future of the Mountain Rescue England and Wales (MREW) medical seminar series.
+Medical Seminar Reserve is to underpin and secure the long term future of the Mountain Rescue England and Wales (MREW) medical seminar series.
 All seminars will be open to attendance from mountain rescuers nationwide.
-During the year, the Team financed the 2021 MREW medical conference costing £12,799 with funds from the designated Medical Seminar Reserve.
-This was replenished from general funds back to its former level of £100,000.
+There was no medical seminar held this year, therefore the Medical Seminar Reserve remains at £100,000.